robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 Setting the name
 ~~~~~~~~~~~~~~~~

-When Robot Framework parses test data, `test suite names are created
+When Robot Framework parses test data, `test suite names`__ are created
-from file and directory names`__.
+from file and directory names.
 The name of the top-level test suite
 can, however, be overridden with the command line option
 :option:`--name (-N)`.